Sign Language Advisory Board

 The growing Sign Language Advisory Board is made up of thought leaders who have a deep subject manner expertise in sign language and are leaders in their respective fields.
 Our goal is to have a diverse advisory board with various backgrounds and experience to provide a wide range of advice and expertise.
 The current advisory board members include:

 Donalda Ammons, born to all deaf family and raised in Washington D.C., is Professor Emerita at Gallaudet University.
 She has a doctorate in higher education/foreign language education and taught for 31 years at Gallaudet.
 She continues to contribute as an author of numerous articles on Deaf culture and sports, published in various professional journals and books.
 Dr. Ammons has traveled to present papers and conduct workshops relating to human rights for deaf people, deaf sports, and political and educational leadership.

-Marta Belsky is a third generation ASL user.
-She has been teaching ASL for 20 years and enjoys sharing her native language with new users.
-Marta is on the Lansing Community College Interpreter Training Program Advisory Board and has also been a board member for the Michigan Registry of Interpreters for the Deaf and the Michigan Chapter of American Sign Language Teachers Association.
+Marta Belsky is Deaf and a third generation ASL user.
+She has been teaching ASL for over 30 years and enjoys sharing her native language with new users.

 Fr.
 Michael Depcik, OSFS